 Today we will be discussing how to allow multiple Terminal Services or Remote Desktop Services option.
-But before we start our today’s article, let us give you a brief about Terminal Service and its uses.
+But before we start our today’s article on how to allow Multiple TS Sessions, let us give you a brief about Terminal Service and its uses.

 Remote Desktop Services earlier known as Terminal Services is a component of Windows.
 It is responsible for executing a thin-client terminal server through which any Windows application or if you make the PC accessible to any remote client machine.
 The client machine can itself run the OS as long as the TS protocol is supported or can just be a carrier machine which can support the protocol.